alexarchambault/plotly-scala/README.md

 It runs demos of the plotly.js documentation during its tests, to ensure that it is fine with all their features.
 That allows it to reliably cover a wide range of the plotly.js features - namely, all the examples of the supported sections of the plotly.js documentation are guaranteed to be fine.

+It is published for both scala 2.12 and 2.13.

 ## Table of content

 1. [Quick start](#quick-start)